What to bring

 You need to make sure your details are correct and wear the ID band until you leave hospital.
 We'll ask for your ID details many times during your hospital stay as part of our essential safety measures.

-You'll have a bedside locker next to your bed for your personal items.
+You'll have a locker next to your bed for your personal items.
 We recommend you don't bring any valuables with you to hospital.

 We're not responsible for any lost or damaged items that belong to you, your family or any visitors.